+Each notification triggers a fee of DKK 325 + VAT (approx. EUR 45), which is payable quarterly in arrears.
 Notification deadlines for each kind of initiative are set out in the Advertising Codex.
-Generally the deadlines are 10 days before the event and 21 days for making appeals of decisions passed.
-Invitations must include information that the advertising initiative complies with the above and either that it complies with the Codices applicable or has been pre-approved by ENLI (there is a pre-approval charge DKK 5,000 (DKK 25,000 for matters of urgency) or, if more than 2 hours of work on the application is required, DKK 2,000 per hour).
-If pre-approved, the advertiser cannot be fined, merely reprimanded, by ENLI for noncompliance, provided, however, that the information on the basis of which ENLI has pre-approved the initiative has been correct.
-A reprimand may be given by the ENLI board of appeal if the initiative is found to constitute a breach, in spite of pre-approval having been given.
+Generally the deadlines are 10 days before the event or, with respect to advertising materials, the same day as publication takes place.
+Invitations must include information that the advertising initiative complies with the above and either that it complies with the Codices applicable or has been pre-approved by ENLI (there is a pre-approval charge of DKK 5,000 (DKK 25,000 for matters of urgency) or, if more than two hours of work on the application is required, DKK 2,000 per hour).
+If pre-approved, the advertiser cannot be fined, merely reprimanded by ENLI for non-compliance, provided, however, that the information on the basis of which ENLI has pre-approved the initiative has been correct.
+A reprimand may be given by the ENLI board of appeal if the initiative is found to constitute a breach in spite of pre-approval having been given.
 The position of the authorities, were they to disagree with ENLI, is not prejudiced by ENLI's position.
 However, the likelihood of an undertaking being prosecuted under such circumstances is low.

 The Minister of the Ministry of Health (the "Minister") is authorised by § 70, par.
-2 of the Act to require the Agency to offer pre-assessment of intended advertising initiatives.
-Until the Minister may do so, the Agency is precluded from offering such service.
-Consequently, the Agency cannot require an undertaking to submit an intended advertising campaign for pre-approval.
+2 of the Act to require the DHMA to offer pre-assessment of intended advertising initiatives.
+Until the Minister may do so, the DHMA is precluded from offering such service.
+Consequently, the DHMA cannot require an undertaking to submit an intended advertising campaign for pre-approval.